-In the case where new IT assets are bought, IT asset managers should look at assigning them as swiftly and accurately as possible.
+In the case where new assets are purchased, IT managers should look at assigning them as swiftly and accurately as possible.
 The process of deploying a new application includes:

-- Identifying all teams that require access to the new application
+- Identifying teams that require access to the new application

 - Identifying the roles and levels of seniority that require access

-- Ensuring the number of licenses available will cover all employees
+- Ensuring the number of licences available will cover all employees

 - Communicating with the affected employees about the change